Hugius/FabiEngine3D/doc/markdown/GRAPHICS.md

 #### 1.2.1 General

 - Directional lighting is light that comes from a directional light source.
-- The light is only casted from a certain direction.
+- The light is only cast from a certain direction.
 - Normal vectors are used to render this type of lighting.

 #### 1.2.2 Properties